Originally published May 11, 2020.

 - The amount of money requested in the demand letter—Although it’s our goal to ensure our clients get paid fairly, we also want them to get paid on time.
 For that reason, we work hard to determine settlement amounts that are fair and reasonable, while also ensuring that they’re sufficient to cover our clients’ injury-related expenses both now and in the future.

-- The number of potentially liable parties—When multiple parties may be considered liable for an accident or injury, insurance companies may be less likely to act right away.
+- The number of potentially liable parties—When multiple parties may be considered liable for an accident or injury (for example, multiple drivers in a pileup, or a specific employee as well as their employer in a workplace accident), insurance companies may be less likely to act right away.
 That’s because they may try to shift or assign more blame to other parties, while minimizing the blame on their policyholders.

 It’s important to note that getting paid immediately isn’t always in your best interests.
-For example, insurance companies are known for offering “lowball” settlements immediately after accidents to make it impossible for victims to pursue additional compensation in the weeks or months to come.
+For example, insurance companies are known for offering “lowball” settlements immediately after accidents.
+When injured victims accept these settlements because they need the money fast, it’s impossible for them to pursue additional compensation in the weeks or months to come when that too-small settlement runs out.

-They may do the same even after receiving demand letters by negotiating significantly reduced settlements.
-Some law firms will accept these offers to minimize their workloads, but we fight to ensure our victims get paid fairly.
-This is because once you accept a settlement, you likely will not be able to get any more money, even if it becomes clear later that the amount you received wasn’t enough for all your accident-related bills.
+Insurance companies may do the same even after receiving demand letters by trying to negotiate significantly reduced settlements.
+Some law firms will accept these offers to minimize their workloads, but we fight to ensure our victims get paid fairly every time.

 Dudley DeBosier Has Your Back from Day One to Pay Day